-Please check our COVID-19 information page for the most up to date information for prospective students considering joining the Business School for the 2020/21 academic year.
+Please check our COVID-19 information page for the most up-to-date information for prospective students considering joining the Business School for the next academic year.

 Do you have an Imperial MBA programme in your immediate sight, but are worried it may be too late to apply?
 Applications are currently open for our four MBA programmes, and even if the start date is very soon, it might not be too late to apply.